Menu

 Court Costs (Probate Fees)

-Court costs for Letters Probate or Letters of Administration are based on a percentage of the value of the estate - .7% or $7 per $1,000 of the value of the estate.
-For example, if an estate has a value of $60,000, the Court costs are $420 (60 x $7).
+Court costs for Letters Probate or Letters of Administration are based on a percentage of the value of the estate.
+This is 0.7% or $7 per $1,000 of the value of the estate.
+For example, if an estate has a value of $60,000, the court costs are $420 (60 x $7).
 Court costs apply only to the value of the assets which are owned solely by the testator and form part of the estate.
-These costs are paid to the Court when applying for Letters Probate or Letters of Administration.
+There is also a separate application fee.
+These costs are paid to the court when applying for Letters Probate or Letters of Administration.
 Costs do not apply to the value of any assets that are jointly owned or that are not part of the estate.

 Land Transfer Costs

 There is a cost to transfer real property to a different owner.
-Real property must first be transferred to the name of the Estate before being transferred to the beneficiaries so there will be two land transfer fees for each real property in the estate.
-If real property is left to a child there will also be a fee to obtain the Public Guardian and Trustee's consent to sell the land.
+Real property must first be transferred to the name of the estate before being transferred to the beneficiaries.
+This means there will be two land transfer fees for each piece of real property in the estate.
+If real property is left to a child, there will also be a fee to obtain the Public Guardian and Trustee's consent to sell the land.

-If the Executor or Administrator hires a lawyer to help with the Estate these costs must be paid by the Estate.
+If the executor or administrator hires a lawyer to help with the estate, these costs must be paid by the estate.
 What a lawyer can charge for these services is set out in the Tariff of Costs to the Rules of Court.
-For services directly related to the administration of the estate, referred to as core services, these fees are based on a set fee plus a certain percentage of the value of the estate.
+For services directly related to the administration of the estate, there is a set fee plus a certain percentage of the value of the estate.
+These are called core services.

 Legal Fees for Core Services